Wood Balustrade Installation Instructions

 - With newel posts (or columns, etc.) installed, measure distances between them and cut rail sections to length.

-NOTE: Don’t mortise a notch for the bracket under the bottom rail or skirt.
+NOTE: Don’t mortise a notch for the bracket under the bottom rail.
 The bracket is narrower than the wood and so close to the floor it will not be noticeable.
 And because the bracket is only slightly narrower than the wood, mortising the wood could cause the edges to split.

 - Locate where the top and bottom brackets will be on the newel post.
 The shorter leg of the angle brackets go against the post.